Carl Walther GmbH: History

 From 1942 until 1945, the company used slave labour at the Neuengamme concentration camp, and operated its own factory at the camp.

 With his factory destroyed in World War II and Zella-Mehlis in the Soviet occupation zone, Walther was reduced to just a collection of designs and patents.
 Fritz Walther started anew and began manufacturing in Ulm, West Germany in 1953.

 The company resumed production of the P38 (renamed the P1) in 1957 to equip the new West German Army, the Bundeswehr, with sidearms.
 When Fritz Walther died in December 1966, his son, Karl-Heinz, took over the company, concentrating on the sports sector.

-In 1993, Umarex Sportwaffen (now part of PW Group) of Arnsberg, Germany, acquired Walther.
+In 1993, Umarex (now part of PW Group) of Arnsberg, Germany, acquired Walther.

 It continued to manufacture under the Walther name in Ulm and Arnsberg.
-The German Walther company is known as Carl Walther Sportwaffen.
+The German Walther company is known as Carl Walther GmbH.

 In 1999, the U.S.-based Smith & Wesson company became the authorized importer for Walther Firearms.

 In 2012, the PW Group formed a new subsidiary, Walther Arms, Inc., located in Fort Smith, Arkansas, to take over the distribution of Walther arms in the United States.